ubuntu-core/snappy-jenkins/README.md

 * Reverse proxy instance: it has an Nginx process listening on port 8081 that forwards requests to path ```/ghprbhook``` to the jenkins master instance.
 This is useful only for the cloud deployment, see below

-The ```<cloud_credentials_path>``` required by the command indicates a path to a novarc file with the OpenStack credentials that will be used by the Jenkins slave instances to spin up Snappy instances.
-The scripts copy it to the Jenkins slave containers and the jobs use it to access to the cloud provider API.
+Once the scripts finish you can check the machine ip executing `docker-machine ip snappy-jenkins-local` and access the jenkins master instance from the browser at ```http://<server_ip>:8080```

-Once the scripts finish you can access the jenkins master instance from the browser at ```http://localhost:8080```
+If you want to try the jobs you can sync the credentials from an accessible running server, see `Syncing servers` below.

 ### Cloud provision